sruj01/srujan-mark9/README.md

-A book recommendation app made with React in CodeSandbox
+A book recommendation app made with React.